ha2709/hr-search/README.md

    * **local**, run in local without docker compose.
    * **tests**: run tests scripts

 They are differents in service name, import files.
+Because in Docker, Django will call the service name, not "localhost" like in the .env file.